 Worth getting out of bed for

-Gee up your stablemate for a day at the Saratoga Racecourse; from late July till early September there are races every day except Tuesday, with the showpiece event – The Travers Stakes – in late August.
+Gee up your stablemate for a day at the Saratoga Racecourse; from late July till early September there are frequent races, with the showpiece event – The Travers Stakes – in late August.
 For a different kind of saddle, grab one of the Linus bikes from the hotel and ride into town.
 Fill your basket with bounty from Broadway’s upscale shops, or scour the artisans’ studios and galleries in Beekman Street Arts District.
 There are 21 mineral springs to keep you refreshed along the way, including several spouting naturally carbonated water.
 The Roosevelt Baths and Spa make a soothing spot for a soak, or you can swat up on horse racing history at the National Museum of Racing.
 Outdoorsy activities are just beyond the city limits, with hiking, snowshoeing, and apples for the picking nearby – ask the hotel for seasonal recommendations.
 Landscape lovers should drive half an hour north to scenic Lake George and beyond that, the Adirondack Mountains.

 The Creole kitchen at Mouzon House (1 York Street) serves up farm-to-table cuisine in a really-rather-lovely Victorian house and garden.
 Fine dine at 15 Church (15 Church Street), where lobster rigatoni vies with gorgonzola-slathered steaks for attention.
 In race season, the winners party hard to the sound of live bands at The Horseshoe Inn bar and grill; it’s at 9 Gridley Street, across the road from the hotel.